GMcDowellJr/Revit_SSM_Exporter/README.md

 A specialized tool for analyzing 2D orthographic views in Revit and generating occupancy maps that show where 3D model geometry and 2D annotations appear on a configurable grid.

+## Design Principle

+- All views share the same UVW depth semantics (W=0 at crop UV plane).
+- All elements are processed through a uniform pipeline.
+- The only permitted cache is view-skipping.
 ## Quick Start

 ```python